President and Chief Executive Officer

 As Vice President of Finance, Salome Aringo is responsible for all of NFHA’s financial functions including accounting, internal audits, taxes, corporate finance, and banking relations.
 She also leads all human resources and benefits activities, and she oversees the organization’s technology needs.
 As a member of NFHA’s senior leadership team, Ms. Aringo provides guidance on managing organizational assets, works with the COO to prepare annual budgets, oversees grants management, manages volunteer relationships with the finance and audit committees, and offers financial expertise to inform NFHA’s overall strategic planning efforts.

 Vice President of Member Services and Community Development

-Sherrill Frost-Brown is responsible for coordinating technical assistance to National Fair Housing Alliance member organizations and for growing the membership.
-Sherrill also directs NFHA’s Community Development programs including the National Housing Accessibility Partnership (HAP) program which provides grants to fair housing centers to modify homes and apartments for persons with disabilities.
-She represents NFHA at national and regional events and presents on fair housing workshops.
+Sherrill Frost-Brown coordinates technical assistance to NFHA’s member organizations.
+Ms. Frost-Brown also directs NFHA’s community development programs including the National Housing Accessibility Partnership (HAP) program, which provides grants to fair housing centers to modify homes and apartments for persons with disabilities.
+She represents NFHA at national and regional events and presents at fair housing workshops

-Vice President of Resource Development & External Affairs
+Vice President of Resource Development and External Affairs

-Gregory Parrish is responsible for leading resource development and external affairs for the National Fair Housing Alliance (NFHA).
-He works closely with corporate, foundation and philanthropic partners in seeking to build and maintain strong and beneficial relationships.
-Through these relationships, Gregory looks for ways to connect partner organization to NFHA’s missions of seeking to eliminate housing discrimination and ensuring equal housing opportunities for all.
-Gregory leads and staffs the Resource Development Committee and executes NFHA’s comprehensive Strategic Resource Development Plan.
+Gregory Parrish is responsible for leading NFHA’s resource development and external affairs.
+He works closely with corporate, foundation, and philanthropic partners to build and maintain strong and beneficial relationships.
+Through these relationships, Mr. Parrish looks for ways to connect partner organizations to NFHA’s goals of eliminating housing discrimination and ensuring equal housing opportunities for all.
+Mr. Parrish leads and staffs the Resource Development Committee and executes NFHA’s comprehensive Strategic Plan.